arnoson/kirby-stats/README.md

 | site://      | <this week> | week     | Browser  | Firefox | 1     |
 | page://about | <this week> | week     | OS       | Windows | 1     |

 Metadata such as browser and OS are also grouped per time interval but stored less granularly.

+### Unique Visitor Tracking

+Visitors are tracked on a site-wide level using a technique based on request caching headers.
+This method, pioneered by [Cabin](https://withcabin.com/), allows for the accurate measurement of unique visitors without the need for cookies.
+You can learn more about this approach in their [blog post](https://withcabin.com/blog/how-cabin-measures-unique-visitors-without-cookies).

 That's it.
 No IP addresses are stored, no cookies are set by this plugin, and no unique requests are stored.
 All data is grouped into time intervals.

+The session duration (the amount of time after which a user is treated as a new visitor again) is calculated based solely on the cache headers (by comparing the value of the `If-Modified-Since` header with the current time).

 ## Support